-Fiscal Year Ended Annual Pension Cost (APC) Percentage of APC Contributed Net Pension Obligation
+Fiscal Year Ended Pen nual sion (APC) Percentage of APC Contributed Pen et sion jation

-6/30/2005 • N/A , \$
+6/30/2005 \$ N/A \$ -

-6/30/2006 ' N/A
+6/30/2006 - N/A -

-6/30/2007 ı N/A
+6/30/2007 N/A

 Safety Plan

 Funding Policy - Safety plan - Participants are required to contribute 9% of their annual covered salary.
 The City makes the contributions required of City employees on their behalf and for their account.
 The City is required to contribute at an actuarially determined rate.
 For the safety plan, the fiscal year contribution rate is 18.824% because the City is funded at 96.5%.
 The contribution requirements of plan members and the City are established and may be amended by PERS.

-Amual Pension Cost - Safety Plan - cost for PERS for fiscal year 2006-2007 was equal to the City's required and actual contributions which was determined as part of the June 30, 2004 actuarial valuation using the entry gae actuarial cost method.
-The assumptions included in the June 30, 2004 actuarial valuation were: (a) 7.75% investment trate of return (net of administrative expenses), (b) 3.25% to 13.15% projected annual salary increases that vary by age, service and type of employment, and (b) 3.25% per valuation were: (a) 7.75% investment trate of return (net of administrative expenses), (b) 3.25% to 13.15% projected annual salary increases that vary by age, service and type of employment, and (b) 3.25% per value of PERS assets was determined using techniques that smooth the effects of short-term volatility in the market value of investments.
-Changes in unfunded liability(excess assets) due to changes in the market value of investments.
-Changes in unfunded liability(excess assets) due to changes in per voer a closed 2 year proict.
-Actuarial gains and losses are first offset against one another and then 6% of the net unamorized gain/loss is recognized.
+Annual Pension Cost - Safety Plan - cost for PERS for fiscal year 2006-2007 was equal to the City's required and actual contributions which was determined as part of the June 30, 2004 actuarial valuation using the entry age actuarial cost method.
+The assumptions included in the June 30, 2004 actuarial valuation were: (a) 7.75% investment rate of return (net of administrative expenses), (b) 3.25% to 13.15% projected annual salary increases that vary by age, service and type of employment, and (c) 3.25% per year cost-of-living adjustments.
+Both (a) and (b) included an inflation component of 3.00%.
+The actuarial value of PERS assets was determined using techniques that smooth the effects of short-term volatility in the market value of investments.
+Changes in unfunded liability/(excess assets) due to changes in actuarial methods or assumptions or changes in plan benefits are amortized over as a level percentage of pay over a closed 20 year period.
+Actuarial gains and losses are first offset against one another and then 6% of the net unamortized gain/loss is recognized.